CCurl/c3/README.md

     - 'IMMEDIATE' - mark the last word as immediate
 - In addition to the above, c3 also defines some 'system' words (the addresses of system variables and sizes of buffers).
 - Everything else in c3 can be defined from those.
-- c3 loads file "core.c3" on startup, so that is where you put your bootstrap code.
+- On startup, c3 tried to load file "core.c3"; that is where the bootstrap code can be found.
-- The code I have put in core.c3 has a Forth feel to it, but it doesn't have to.
+- The default code I have put in core.c3 has a Forth feel to it, but it doesn't have to.
 - For example, the standard Forth IF/THEN is defined as follows:
     - : if (jmpz) c, here 0 , ; immediate
     - : then here swap ! ; immediate
-    - Since they are not built-in, I can change them if I want by modifying core.c3.
+    - Since they are not built-in, they can be changed by modifying core.c3.
-- Counted strings are also null-terminated.
+- Strings are both counted and null-terminated.
 - The dictionary starts at the end of the MEM area and grows down.
 - The VARIABLE space is separated from the MEM space.